SUPERETDUPER/Freezer-Tracker/README.md

 The `backend.py` file contains all backend methods to interact with the database (using openpyxl).

 The `fileManager.py` file reads and manages the `/local` folder.
-It also makes runs the network drive upload and backup operations.
+It also runs the network drive upload and backup operations.

 The `global_var.py` file contains all the constants, the `app` variable (the tkinter root) and the `images` dictionary (holder for all Photoimage objects).